Coalición Floresta Logo Coalición Floresta Search Buscar

 2.2.2 Historical and archaeological sites.

-2.2.3 Local knowledge (Knowledge that people have of their natural environment) 2.2.4 Traditional practices (including environmental ones -hunting, fishing, others-) 2.2.5 Presence and recovery (valuation) of indigenous groups or other ethnic groups 2.3 Human Capital 2.3.1 Education (Environmental, cultural, others) 2.3.2 Population aspects (distribution, total population, migrations, others) 2.3.3 Health aspects (general health status of different population groups) 2.4 Social Capital 2.4.1 Organizational efforts (presence and relevance of community groups -religious, ethnic, others-) 2.4.2 Presence of NGOs of national, regional, and international character; with interest in the Biological Corridor 2.4.3 Strategic alliances and cooperation agreements 2.5 Social Capital of the organization managing the Biological Corridor 2.5.1 Previous studies carried out in the Biological Corridor (information, design) 2.5.2 Responsibilities 2.5.3 Contacts 2.6 Political Capital 2.6.1 Governmental institutions present and/or with activities or projects within the Biological Corridor 2.6.2 Participation of community organizations in decision-making bodies 2.6.3 Legal framework and exclusive ordinances available within the local, municipal, and national scope 2.7 Financial Capital 2.7.2 Description of the Environmental Services that the Biological Corridor offers 2.7.3 Productive aspects and main economic activities that are developed 2.7.4 Projects in the process of elaboration, execution, and in finalization 2.7.5 Cooperators 2.7.6 Special funds, trusts, community banks, credit programs, among others; present within the Biological Corridor 2.7.7 Technical support (training, staff time) 2.7.8 Investment efficiency (capitalization) 2.8 Built Capital 2.8.1 Infrastructure (transportation and communication routes, others) 2.8.2 Water and energy management infrastructure 2.8.3 Community infrastructure (community hall, multi-use court, others) 2.8.4 Tourism infrastructure 2.8.5 Land tenure (ASP, community and/or municipal reserves, private APs, indigenous reserves, others) 3.
-What are the main trends in the environment and the territory of the Biological Corridor?
+2.2.3 Local knowledge (Knowledge that people have of their natural environment) 2.2.4 Traditional practices (including environmental ones -hunting, fishing, others-) 2.2.5 Presence and rescue (valuation) of indigenous groups or other ethnic groups 2.3 Human Capital 2.3.1 Education (Environmental, cultural, others) 2.3.2 Population aspects (distribution, total population, migrations, others) 2.3.3 Health aspects (general health status of different population groups) 2.4 Social Capital 2.4.1 Organizational efforts (presence and relevance of community groups -religious, ethnic, others-) 2.4.2 Presence of national, regional, and international NGOs with interest in the Biological Corridor 2.4.3 Alliances and cooperation agreements 2.5 Social Capital of the organization managing the Biological Corridor 2.5.1 Previous studies carried out in the Biological Corridor (information, design) 2.5.2 Responsibilities 2.5.3 Contacts 2.6 Political Capital 2.6.1 Governmental institutions present and/or with activities or projects within the Biological Corridor 2.6.2 Participation of community organizations in decision-making bodies 2.6.3 Legal framework and exclusive ordinances available within the local, municipal, and national scope 2.7 Financial Capital 2.7.2 Description of the Environmental Services offered by the Biological Corridor 2.7.3 Productive aspects and main economic activities developed 2.7.4 Projects in the process of development, execution, and settlement 2.7.5 Cooperants 2.7.6 Special funds, trusts, community banks, credit programs, among others; present within the Biological Corridor 2.7.7 Technical support (training, staff time) 2.7.8 Investment efficiency (capitalization) 2.8 Constructed Capital 2.8.1 Infrastructure (transport and communication routes, others) 2.8.2 Water and energy management infrastructure 2.8.3 Community infrastructure (community hall, multi-use court, others) 2.8.4 Tourism infrastructure 2.8.5 Land tenure (ASP, community and/or municipal reserves, private PA, indigenous reserves, others) 3.
+What are the main trends in the environment and territory of the Biological Corridor?

 3.1 Mission and vision 3.2 Opportunities.